VeriBlock/pop-phl/build_msvc/README.md

 - DoubleConversion
 - libevent
 - Qt5
+- RapidCheck
 - ZeroMQ

 Qt
 ---------------------
-In order to build the Placeholders Core a static build of Qt is required.
+In order to build the Bitcoin Core a static build of Qt is required.
 The runtime library version (e.g. v141, v142) and platform type (x86 or x64) must also match.

-Some prebuilt x64 versions of Qt can be downloaded from [here](https://github.com/sipsorcery/qt_win_binary/releases).
-Please be aware these downloads are NOT officially sanctioned by Placeholders Core and are provided for developer convenience only.
-They should NOT be used for builds that will be used in a production environment or with real funds.
+A prebuilt version of Qt can be downloaded from [here](https://github.com/sipsorcery/qt_win_binary/releases).
+Please be aware this download is NOT an officially sanctioned Bitcoin Core distribution and is provided for developer convenience.
+It should NOT be used for builds that will be used in a production environment or with real funds.

-To determine which Qt prebuilt version to download open the `.appveyor.yml` file and note the `QT_DOWNLOAD_URL`.
-When extracting the zip file the destination path must be set to `C:\`.
-This is due to the way that Qt includes, libraries and tools use internal paths.

-To build Placeholders Core without Qt unload or disable the `placeh-qt`, `libplaceh_qt` and `test_placeh-qt` projects.
+To build Bitcoin Core without Qt unload or disable the `placeh-qt`, `libplaceh_qt` and `test_placeh-qt` projects.

 Building
 ---------------------